itk-dev/naevnssekretariatet/README.md

    OPEN_ID_PROVIDER_CLIENT_SECRET=
    ```

-### CLI login
+#### CLI login
-In order to use the CLI login command the following environment variable must be set:
+In order to use the CLI login feature the following environment variable must be set:
    ```
    DEFAULT_URI=
    ```